armory3d/armory_docs/graphics/antialiasing.md

 ### No AA

-AA can be completely disabled.
-Currently, Forward Low render path has no AA enabled by default.
+Disabled anti-aliasing.

 ![](/graphics/img/aa/noaa.jpg)

 ### MSAA

-MSAA can be utilized for Forward Low render path, or any custom path that renders directly to framebuffer.
-MSAA can be enabled by setting **Render** - **Armory Build** - **Samples per Pixel**.
+MSAA can be utilized for Forward render path, or any custom path that renders directly to framebuffer.
+MSAA can be enabled by setting **Armory Render Path** - **Renderer** - **MSAA**.
 Enter a value from 1 (disabled) to 16 (max quality).

 ### FXAA
-The fastest technique, at a cost of blurring some elements.
-Used in Deferred Low path.
+The fastest technique, at a cost of blurring.
 ![](/graphics/img/aa/fxaa.jpg)

 ### Subpixel Morphological AA
-Used in Deferred path.
+More advanced technique producing less blur.
 ![](/graphics/img/aa/smaa.jpg)

 ### Temporal AA
-Used in Deferred High path.
 For dynamic scenes, a velocity buffer is required for reprojection.
 ![](/graphics/img/aa/taa_smaa.jpg)

 ### Super-sampling
-Very costly method producing very good results.
+Costly method effectively rendering the scene at higher resolution.
 ![](/graphics/img/aa/taa_smaa_2x.jpg)